AseesSarkaria/Asees/ETL and Analysis on English Language/ReadMe.md

    o.
 Consonance: matching consonant sounds
    p.
 Blanagram: rearranging the letters of a word or phrase and substituting one single letter to produce a new word or phrase
    q.
 Letter bank: using the letters from a certain word or phrase as many times as wanted to produce a new word or phrase
-3. Word games, e.g. Scrabble, game pigeon word games, etc
+2. Word games, e.g. Scrabble, game pigeon word games, etc
    a. https://www.freescrabbledictionary.com/english-word-list/
+   b. make it online too
+3. OCR type stuff
+4. If you type a wrong word, the api will return closely matching words. add functionality to handle this
+   a.
+Could handle this through some ML model